Number Six (Battlestar Galactica): Caprica Six

 At the beginning of the miniseries, a Six copy is involved in an intense affair with Dr. Gaius Baltar.
 Pretending to be an employee of a computer corporation, Six seduces Baltar while helping him with his work on the Colonial Defense System.
 After infiltrating the mainframe, Six reveals her true nature to Baltar.
 Just a few hours before the intended Cylon attack, she informs him that the Cylons will use the computer access code that he has given her to infiltrate the highest levels of Colonial defence systems; thereby disabling the Colonial military, and attacking the Twelve Colonies.
 That same day, the Cylons launch their multi-targeted attack and destroy most of humanity.
 Six uses her body to shield Baltar from a nuclear blast during the attack, saving his life and sacrificing hers.

 In the episode "Downloaded", this Six copy is downloaded into a new body.
 Nicknamed "Caprica Six" by fellow Cylons, she is viewed as a hero within the Cylon civilization for her complete success in her mission to compromise the colonies' defences.
-She is surprised to discover she has 'emotions' and expresses a degree of regret at her actions, as evidenced by her constant visions of Baltar.
+She is surprised to discover she has 'emotions' and expresses a degree of regret at her actions, as evinced by her constant visions of Baltar.
 This "Head Baltar" acts as a critical counsellor and manipulator to her in the same way Head Six does for the real Baltar.
 Caprica Six is enlisted to motivate the resurrected Galactica copy of Sharon "Boomer" Valerii to move out of her apartment and reintegrate into Cylon society.
 However, in defiance of their superiors, both Caprica Six and Sharon opt instead to aid Sam Anders, to the extent that Caprica Six murders a Three to save him.
 Allowed by the Caprica Cavil, Caprica Six and Sharon then begin preaching peace with the humans as the way of God.
 This leads them to take over Cylon culture and to resume the hunt for humanity, leading them to the colony of New Caprica, which they take over in a bloodless coup facilitated by Baltar, who surrenders to Caprica Six as soon as the Cylons arrive.